tingyuruanrty/SDanimation_backend/README.md

 uvicorn main:app --reload

 # todo:
-need to alter node 3, 22, 57, 12, 60 based on the five parameter that's been took apart from the request body
+need to save the character reference picture and motion reference gif/video on the disk, i'm thinking achieve it use some data base need to alter node 3, 22, 57, 12, 60 based on the five parameter that's been took apart from the request body(paused)

-need to keep polish the work flow
+# current exist problem:
+comfy cloud api don't take lora as standard upload file(?)